 NORCE was the host institution for the Norwegian Centre for Offshore Wind Energy (NORCOWE), which was one of two Centers for Environment-friendly Energy Research (FME) in Norway between 2009 - 2017.
 NORCOWE pioneered the design of a freely available reference wind farm for optimizing turbine operations and supported national infrastructures like the Norwegian Motion Laboratory, the Offshore Boundary-Layer Observatory, and a mobile motion lab.
-NORCOWE continuous as a research network.
+NORCOWE is now continued as a research network.

 We arrange regular meeting places for industry and academia through the Science Meets Industry conferences.
 We are also a member of EERA JP Wind.

 Offshore Wind is one of the fastest-growing renewable energy sources in Europe.
 NORCE covers important research areas needed to succeed in developing Offshore Wind as a societal accepted, cost-efficient, and environmentally friendly energy source for the future.